GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/1-tenant-factory/README.md

 Variables in this stage -- like most other FAST stages -- are broadly divided into three separate sets:

 - variables which refer to global values for the whole organization (org id, billing account id, prefix, etc.), which are pre-populated via the `0-globals.auto.tfvars.json` file linked or copied above
-- variables which refer to resources managed by previous stage, which are prepopulated here via the `0-bootstrap.auto.tfvars.json` file linked or copied above
+- variables which refer to resources managed by previous stages, which are prepopulated here via the `0-bootstrap.auto.tfvars.json` file linked or copied above
-- and finally variables that optionally control this stage's behaviour and customizations, and can to be set in a custom `terraform.tfvars` file
+- and finally variables that optionally control this stage's behaviour and customizations, and should be defined in a custom `1-tenant-factory.auto.tfvars` file

-The latter set is explained in the [Tenant configuration](#tenant-configuration) sections below, and the full list can be found in the [Variables](#variables) table at the bottom of this document.
+The latter set is explained in the [Tenant configuration](#tenant-configuration) section below, and the full list can be found in the [Variables](#variables) table at the bottom of this document.

-Note that the `outputs_location` variable is disabled by default, you need to explicitly set it in your `terraform.tfvars` file if you want output files to be generated by this stage.
-This is a sample `terraform.tfvars` that configures it, refer to the [bootstrap stage documentation](../0-bootstrap/README.md#output-files-and-cross-stage-variables) for more details:
+Note that the `outputs_location` variable is disabled by default, if you want output files to be generated by this stage you need to explicitly set it in your `tfvars` file like this:

 ```tfvars
 outputs_location = "~/fast-config"
 ```

+For additional details on output files and how they are used, refer to the [bootstrap stage documentation](../0-bootstrap/README.md#output-files-and-cross-stage-variables).

 ### Running the stage